wagnergrilo/digitsonly/README.md

 # digitsonly
-This Java program takes a text input and gives you back only the numbers (digits) contained in the original input.
+This Java GUI tool takes a text input and gives you back only the numbers (digits) contained in the original input.

 Ex: